NoahR02/learn-odin/src/control_flow_statements/if_statement.md

   fmt.println("Amazing job!")
 }
 ```
-The variable declared inside the initial statement can be accessed in any of the chained if else or else statements.
+The variable declared inside the initial statement can be accessed in any of the chained, if else or else statements.